Mighty-Lounge-Productions/Mighty/Raycasting/README.md

 **Raycasting Parameters:**

 The module uses `RaycastParams` to configure the raycasting operation, allowing for customization of filtering and distance.
 The `FilterDescendantsInstances` property is used to specify objects to ignore, ensuring that the raycast only considers relevant objects.

----

-This description provides an overview of the `RaycastingUtils` module, highlighting its key features and benefits for developers working with raycasting operations in a 3D environment.